 For AutoStop (hourly) WorkSpaces, you can disable the Maintenance mode on the console.
 For AlwaysOn Windows WorkSpaces, the maintenance window is controlled by the system settings and can be configured via Automatic Updates GPO settings.
 Currently, you cannot opt out of the maintenance windows for AlwaysOn Amazon Linux WorkSpaces.

 Q: Will my Amazon WorkSpaces require software updates?

-Your Amazon WorkSpaces provide users with the Windows 7 experience, provided by Windows Server 2008 R2.
+Your Amazon WorkSpaces provide users with the Amazon Linux cloud desktops, Windows 10 experience, provided by Windows Server 2016.
 The underlying OS, and any applications installed in the WorkSpace may need updates.

-Q: What action is needed to receive updates for the WorkSpaces service?
+Q: What action is needed to receive updates for the Amazon WorkSpaces service?

-Q: Can I turn off the software updates for the WorkSpaces service?
+Q: Can I turn off the software updates for the Amazon WorkSpaces service?

 You have full control over the Windows Update configuration in your WorkSpaces, and can use Active Directory Group Policy to configure this to meet your exact requirements.
 If you would like to have advance notice of patches so you can plan appropriately we recommend you refer to Microsoft Security Bulletin Advance Notification for more information.

 Q: How are updates for applications installed in my WorkSpaces provided?